High precision and exact reproducibility

 - Avoidance for reworking and corrections (minimum distortion)

 - Abdication of filler material and shielding gas

-- New design and production planning methods enable improvements to existing products and the creation of new ones
+- New ways in design and production planning enables improvements in existing and realization of completely new products

-Electromagnetic lenses enable the electron beam to be deflected and focused inertialessly.
-So, it is possible to weld materials that are usually less suited to the process by inertialess oscillating of the electron beam.
-The variable welding distance allows work pieces of various shapes to be welded.
+The electron beam is deflected and focused without any inertia by electromagnetic lenses.
+So, it is possible to weld materials that are usually less suited to the process by inertia-free oscillation of the electron beam.
+Due to variable welding, a wide variety of workpiece shapes can be welded.

-An extremely fast beam deflection makes other applications possible, which could only be done with difficulty, if at all, using another welding method.
+An extremely fast electron beam deflection makes other applications possible, which could only be done with difficulty, if at all, using another welding method.
 It would therefore be possible in a single process to use the electron beam to look for the weld joint ahead, to weld the work piece using the correction values, and to finish by cosmetically treating of the weld.
-It is also possible to weld a suitable work piece „quasi-simultaneously" at several places.
-In this case the beam is diverted by the deflection system from one welding position to the next in fractions of a second.
+So, it is also possible to weld a suitable work piece „quasi-simultaneously" at several places.
+In this case the electron beam is diverted by the deflection system from one welding position to the next in fractions of a second.
 The welding will be continued before the vapour capillary collapses at this position.
-It is also possible to preheat the work piece at the same time as welding it.
+Also, the preheating of the workpiece can be performed parallel to the weld.

-Reactive materials such as titanium are usually welded with (expensive) shielding gas.
-With electron beam welding, excellent metallurgical results are achieved without harmful emissions in the vacuum of the chamber, which is at a pressure of 5 x 10-4 mbar.
+With electron beam welding, excellent metallurgical results are achieved without harmful emissions in the vacuum of the electron beam chamber, which is at a pressure of 5 x 10-4 mbar.

-If the design of mechanical components is adapted to the possibilities of the EB process, this method opens up tremendous advantages for fabrication in many sectors of modern industry.
+If the design of mechanical components is adapted to the possibilities of the electron beam welding process, this electron beam technique opens up tremendous advantages for fabrication in many sectors of modern industry.